O = require 'omicron'

 inherited from protostates; all parastates are resolved to unique own

-s of the prevailing owner
+States of the prevailing owner’s state tree.

 parents = []